Main content

 Category: Project

-Description: Cross-sectional research has identified robust correlations between cooperative behaviour in economic games and measures of political ideology, but this research is limited in its ability to draw causal inferences.
-Here, we conducted a longitudinal cross-lagged panel study of cooperation and political ideology with a New Zealand sample (n = 631).
-Across two waves separated by eighteen months, we measured self-reported political views and employed a battery of economic games to estimate people’s general preferences for cooperation.
-We found that this “cooperative phenotype” predicted future variation in Social Dominance Orientation and support for income redistribution.
-Income attribution beliefs and political party support were not related to the cooperative phenotype over time, but did negatively covary with cooperation within waves.
-In contrast, none of these variables predicted future variation in the cooperative phenotype.
-These results suggest that cooperative predispositions may play a causal role in the expression of political ideology.
+Description: Cross-sectional research has identified robust correlations between prosocial behaviour in economic games and political views, but this research is limited in its ability to draw causal inferences.
+Here, we conducted a longitudinal cross-lagged panel study of prosociality and political views with a New Zealand sample (n = 631).
+Across two waves separated by eighteen months, we measured self-reported political views and employed a battery of economic games to estimate people’s general preferences for prosociality.
+We found that this “prosocial phenotype” predicted future variation in some of our measures of political views, including Social Dominance Orientation and support for income redistribution.
+Income attribution beliefs and political party support were not consistently related to the prosocial phenotype over time.
+None of these variables predicted future variation in the prosocial phenotype.
+These results suggest that prosocial predispositions may play a causal role in the expression of certain political views.

 License: GNU General Public License (GPL) 3.0